New Year, new challenges

 For clients, they may not be planning a marathon or backpacking overseas, but it’s important to talk about adopting new habits that will boost health and happiness.

-This Christmas, motivate clients to live a more active, healthy, and enriched life.
+This year, motivate clients to live a more active, healthy, and enriched life.

 Incidental activity helps Healthy Ageing